 C.I.T.s are an important part of developing future staff members.
-If a Scout turns 14 during any part of the camping season, he may be eligible to participate in the C.I.T. program.
-After successfully serving in the program, the Scout will be eligible for their camp fee to be waived that summer.
+If a Scout turns 14 during any part of the camping season, they may be eligible to participate in the C.I.T. program.
+After successfully serving in the program, the Scout will be eligible to attend a week of camp at Camp Conestoga at a 50% reduced rate.
+Scouts who complete this program and are hired as paid staff in the following season will automatically start on the second year pay scale.